CHI-CityTech/META-Collaborative-AI/README.md

 Center for Holistic Integration
 City Tech, CUNY

 **Curriculum and OER materials for exploring AI as a partner rather than a tool.**
+For specific courses that are part of the collaborative AI ecosystem please visit our associated Repository: [AI-Curriculum](https://github.com/CHI-CityTech/AI-Curriculum)

 ---